Back

 Closed BIM

-Closed BIM is defined by the use of proprietary file formats that are specific to a single software.
+Closed BIM is characterized by the use of proprietary file formats that are specific to a single software.
 In a “Closed BIM” environment, users are often limited to a single software or a suite of specific software to work on their project.

-This approach is often unconsciously chosen by a large number of people, working on files in isolation.
+This approach is often unconsciously chosen by a large number of actors, working on files in isolation.
 For example, industrial design offices use 3D models for their business applications, requiring to work with files in .STEP format only.

 Open BIM